jessicaloyola/TestCafe_Project/README.md

 2. Dependencies
 3. Aditional config

+## Content

-1. 4 Test suites implemented
+1. Four Test suites implemented

     - Log in test suite, consist on 4 tests:
         - Log in successfully (1 Positive case)- As a user I should be able to not log in by providing invalid credentials